wallarm/product-documentation/docs/latest/installation/native-node/all-in-one-conf.md

 Typically, you do not need to modify this parameter.
 Specific blocking behavior for malicious requests is controlled by the [`wallarm_mode`](#route_configwallarm_mode) parameter.

-This parameter enables the native node's general capability to block incoming requests, whether they are malicious, from denylisted IPs, or any other conditions that require blocking.
+This parameter enables the Native Node's general capability to block incoming requests, whether they are malicious, from denylisted IPs, or any other conditions that require blocking.

 Defalt: `false`.